khodekhadem/magic-mouse/README.md

 # magic-mouse

+if you have a gaming mouse you can do magic staff with your key binds and scroll wheel

 if your change vollume short cut is set on ctrl+up arrow and ctrl+down arrow hold your first key bind and scroll then you can change your vollume level and by holding second key bind and scroll you can change you open apps
 # Requirements